 All coursework in Munich taken under the supervision of JYM requires the completion of written work before credit may be granted.

 JYM grading is based on a letter scale, A-F. Students taking courses independently at the LMU Munich must receive a "certificate with grade" (einen benoteten Schein) from their professor before credit is granted.
-The German number scale of grading is translated into the US letter scale before it is placed on the JYM transcript.
+The German number scale of grading is translated into the US letter scale before it is placed on the JYM Grade Report.

 JYM students receive an official Wayne State University transcript for all coursework completed in Munich under the supervision of the Junior Year in Munich program.
+JYM Grade Reports are produced at the end of each semester in Munich and are sent to Wayne State to be posted to an official WSU transcript.

 Language of Instruction